• Cape Meares features the shortest lighthouse and unusually-shaped Octopus Tree

 • The cape and surrounding rocks are home to one of the largest nesting seabird colonies

 A Pacific Coast headland, Cape Meares State Scenic Viewpoint is one of the three capes along the breathtaking 35-mile Three Capes Scenic Route.
-Two other points of the route, Cape Lookout State Park and Cape Kiwanda Natural Area are also absolutely worth visiting.
+Two other points of the route, Cape Lookout State Park and Cape Kiwanda Natural Area, are also worth visiting.

-The 100-acre Cape Meares State Park managed by Oregon Parks and Recreation Department is surrounded by the 140-acre Cape Meares National Wildlife Refuge managed by U.S. Fish & Wildlife Service.
-The cape was named after Captian John Meares, a British explorer and fur trader who sailed along the Northwest Coast in 1788.
+The 100-acre Cape Meares State Park, managed by the Oregon Parks and Recreation Department, is surrounded by the 140-acre Cape Meares National Wildlife Refuge, managed by the U.S. Fish & Wildlife Service.
+The cape was named after Captain John Meares, a British explorer and fur trader who sailed along the Northwest Coast in 1788.

-Situated 200 feet above the ocean, the cape offers spectacular vistas of crashing ocean waves on the steep bluff and rocky cliffs.
-The rocks and cliffs are home to one of the largest nesting seabird colonies in North America.
+The cape is situated 200 feet above the ocean and offers spectacular vistas of crashing ocean waves on the steep bluff and rocky cliffs.
+The rocks and cliffs are home to one of North America's largest nesting seabird colonies.
 The most numerous birds are Common murres.
 Also, pigeon guillemots, tufted puffins, peregrine falcons, pelagic and Brandt's cormorants are frequently seen on this unique site.
-The best time for seabirds watching is between April and July.
+The best time for seabird watching is between April and July.

-Cape Meares offers excellent views to spot migrating gray whales from December to January when they traveled south to their breeding grounds in Mexico and from March to April when they migrate back to Alaska.
+Cape Meares offers excellent views to spot migrating gray whales from December to January, when they travel south to their breeding grounds in Mexico, and from March to April, when they migrate back to Alaska.

 Cape Meares Lighthouse